Islamsulaiman/postgress_udacity_bookstore/README.md

   - within console run (npm run start) this will start a server for you to interact with the API either using postman or any browser.
   - I will state how to use it in details inside REQUIRMENTS.md.

+  ## Scripts to run VIA npm:

+  1. (npm run prettier) => for formatting the code.
+  2. (npm run lint) => for lint the code, for better syntax.
+  3. (npm run start) => to start the API server.
+  4. (npm run test) => to test all methods and endpoint using jasmine at development phase.

+## DB schema

+This DB have four tables, each table with specific purpose, all tables are connected to each other with foreign keys.

+### DB tables:

+1. Users => all the users data
+2. product => information about all products
+3. orders => all orders created with their associated products
+4. orders_products => many to many table that have relations between orders created and their associated users.

+## tables schema:

+1. Users:

+    id SERIAL PRIMARY KEY,
+    f_name VARCHAR(50),
+    l_name VARCHAR(50),
+    user_name VARCHAR(50) NOT NULL,
+    password text NOT NULL ,
+    age INTEGER

+2.  product:

+    id SERIAL PRIMARY KEY,
+    name VARCHAR(100) NOT NULL,
+    price INTEGER NOT NULL,
+    category VARCHAR (100)

+3.  orders:

+    id SERIAL PRIMARY KEY,
+    status VARCHAR(15) DEFAULT 'open',
+    user_id BIGINT REFERENCES users(id) NOT NULL

+4.  orders_products:

+    id SERIAL PRIMARY KEY,
+    quantity INTEGER NOT NULL,
+    order_id BIGINT NOT NULL REFERENCES orders(id),
+    product_id BIGINT NOT NULL REFERENCES product(id)